erikkrieg/go-cli-template/README.md

-# Go Template
+# Go CLI Template

-Template for Basic Go projects.
+Template for CLI Go projects.

 **After creating a project from this template** you should run `just rename $user $project` to change the Go module name and imports.
 And be sure to update the readme!